pitchmuc/cjapy/docs/cja.md

   Arguments:
   * projectId : REQUIRED : ID of the project to update.
   * projectDefinition : REQUIRED : the project dictionary defining the creation.

+* updateDateRange
+  Update a single dateRange with the new object
+  Arguments:
+  * dateRangeId : REQUIRED : date range ID to be updated
+  * data : REQUIRED : dictionary holding the new definition

 ## Other methods